talhanaseers/EECS447/Conceptual_Modeling/ER_Diagram.md

   - dueDate (date, Not Null)
   - lateFee (decimal)

-#### Establish Relationships
-Determine how the entities are related to each other.
-Define the cardinality (one-to-one, one-to-many, many-to-many) and any constraints.

 **Example Relationships:**
 - **User to Borrowing:** One-to-Many (1..N) - A user can borrow multiple resources.